ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 configuration, secret keys, the content of messages, and intermediate values) are shown in hexadecimal.
 The request and response here are minimal; the purpose of this example is to show the cryptographic operations.
-In this example, the client is configured with the Oblivious Relay Resource URI of `https://proxy.example.org/request.example.net/proxy`, and the proxy is configured to map requests to this URI to the Oblivious Gateway URI `https://example.com/oblivious/request`.
+In this example, the client is configured with the oblivious relay resource URI of `https://proxy.example.org/request.example.net/proxy`, and the proxy is configured to map requests to this URI to the Oblivious Gateway URI `https://example.com/oblivious/request`.
 The target resource URI, i.e., the